 - country code top-level domains such as .uk for the UK

 Most UK companies choose to have domain names that end in .com or .co.uk, although the top-level domain .co - which became available to UK companies in the summer of 2010 - is another option.
-It is also possible to have a European Union domain name, ending in .eu.
+There are now hundreds of gTLDs available to register, eg .london, .company, .club, .eu.

 You should think carefully about the geographical implications of your server and domain names as they can affect local search results.
-For example, a UK company with a '.com' address which is hosted in the US would not appear in UK only searches.
-However, if the same company website was hosted in the US but used a '.co.uk' domain name it would appear in UK-only search results.
+For example, a UK company with a '.com' address which is hosted in the US may not appear as well in UK only searches.
 There are a number of free resources available to help you localise your website area, including Google's Webmaster tools.

 Top level domains are handled by the Internet Corporation for Assigned Names and Numbers (ICANN), which ensures that every domain name is unique.
 Find out about domain names on the ICANN website.